Diseases Similar to Lyme Disease: Tick-Borne Diseases Doctors May Miss

 - Higher bacterial levels in the bloodstream

-Treatment generally follows standard Lyme disease protocols using doxycycline or amoxicillin.
+Treatment generally follows standard Lyme disease recommendations using doxycycline, amoxicillin, or cefuroxime.

 STARI (Southern Tick-Associated Rash Illness)